lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## April 23

+Been puttering away on the thesis proposal bit by bit and feeling better and better about it.
+Every time I finally read some secondary criticsm, it is enormously illuminating and invigorating: how can I dramatically increase the rate at which I do so...?

 ## April 2

 A new, more focused structure!
 With a second main experiment!
 Need to be careful about scope creep with the networks; prototype it, and then abandon in favour of some kind of stylometry if it's too much sitzfleisch.